CSolution Project Format

 executes:

-Execute an external command for pre or post build steps used in *.csolution.yml and *.cproject.yml files.
-The input: and output: files are used for dependency checking and schedule the execution (as pre-build or post-build step) during the build process of an application (option --context is not used).
+Execute an external command for pre or post-build steps used in the *.csolution.yml and *.cproject.yml files.
+The input: and output: files are used for dependency checking and scheduling the execution (as a pre-build or post-build step) during the build process of an application (option --context is not used).

 The structure of the executes: node is: